 Exchange students must reside in College housing for the duration of their enrollment at Rhodes.

 All rising sophomore resident students are expected to participate in the housing lottery process to comply with the residency requirement.
 In the event that a student does not participate in housing lottery, a space will be selected for the student by the Director of Residence Life.
 The student will be notified of the room and meal plan assignment in writing.

-Rhodes is committed to ensuring that educational programs are accessible to all qualified students in accordance with the provisions of Section 504 of the Rehabilitation Act of 1973 and expanded by Title III of the Americans with Disabilities Act of 1990 (ADA) and the ADA Amendments Act of 2008 (ADAAA).
-To guard against discrimination on the basis of disability, reasonable and appropriate accommodations, academic adjustments, and/or auxiliary aids are determined on a case-by-case basis for students who have a demonstrated need for these services.
-It is the student’s responsibility to initiate any request for accommodation due to a qualifying disability.
-Prospective students with questions about special needs or accommodations should contact the Office of Admissions.
+Rhodes is committed to ensuring that educational programs are accessible to all qualified students.
+In accordance with the provisions of Section 504 of the Rehabilitation Act of 1973 and Title III of the Americans with Disabilities Act of 1990, as amended, the Office of Student Accessibility Services (SAS) provides reasonable accommodations, academic adjustments, and/or auxiliary aids on a case-by-case basis for students who have a demonstrated need for these services.
+Accommodations are determined on an individual basis and designed to meet the student’s needs without fundamentally altering the nature of the College’s instructional programs.